zcaliptium/gdinv/README.md

 Then you can easilly get it from stack from any place of your game logic code.

 ### GDInv_Inventory
-Node that can be accessed from "Creat A Node" menu.
+Node that can be accessed from "Create A Node" menu.
 Basic implementation of some kind of inventory (player, chest, etc.).
 If you don't like it you can always write your own or extend this one.

+Inventory can be finite or infinite.
+There is ``MaxStacks`` property.
+Values less than 1 make inventory infinite, otherwise finite.

 ### GDInv_Plugin
 Simply plugin routies.
 There is no reason to explain that it does.